Hen0678/Rock-Paper-Scissors-Lizard-Rock/README.md

 ### Main page

 * From the home page you can go straight into playing the game.
 Alternatively, you can go to the instructions page and from the instructions page you can head straight back to the game page.
-At any stage the score can be reset so you are not forced to play a best of 3, best of 5 etc. The amount of games the user plays is entirley upto them.
+At any stage, the score can be reset so you are not forced to play a best of three, best of five etc. The number of games the user plays is entirely up to them.

 ![main-page](assets/media/main-page.png)

-* The choice icons are all hand symbols each with a different colour.
-The image background provides a retro looking computer game feel and the text is a funky pink colour as this game should be fun to play.
+* The choice icons are all hand symbols each with a distinct colour.
+The image background provides a retro looking computer game feel, and the text is a funky pink colour as this game should be fun to play.

 ![choice-options](assets/media/choice-options.png)

-* When the player makes a choice the computer will also make a random choice and the result will be displayed.
+* When the player makes a choice, the computer will also make a random choice and the result will be displayed.

 ![results](assets/media/results.png)

-* There is a game scoreboard which will track games won, lost and tied.
+* There is a game scoreboard which will track games won, lost, and tied.

 ![score](assets/media/score.png)